UFO (band): Vinnie Moore-era and return to chart success (2004–2017)

 In 2004, UFO released their 17th studio album You Are Here with their new permanent guitarist Vinnie Moore and Jason Bonham on drums (intermittently).
+The band was forced to cancel summer 2004 tour dates due to United States work permit issues.
 UFO recorded their live set and released a double-DVD recording titled Showtime (2005) along with a double live CD on SPV in November 2005, mixing a number of re-recorded studio songs.
 In November 2005, Andy Parker returned to the band to play in the Piorno Rock Festival in Granada, Spain.
 UFO's eighteenth studio album, titled The Monkey Puzzle, was released in 2006.

 Andy Parker returned in early 2007, after recovering from leg surgery.
 On the 2008 tour, Pete Way was unable to get a work visa to enter the United States, Rob De Luca (Sebastian Bach's band, Of Earth, Spread Eagle) filling in.

 UFO released their 19th studio album, The Visitor, in June 2009, and followed with a tour of the UK, but without Pete Way, who was suffering from a medical condition.
 Bass tracks on The Visitor were played by Peter Pichl, and Pete Way was not credited as a band member on The Visitor cover, nor was any other bassist.
 However, the album saw UFO's return to the UK Albums Chart for the first time in almost 15 years.

 In July 2009, UFO released a six-CD live concert box set, containing recordings of six concerts between 1975 and 1982, as well as previously unreleased live songs.

 On their 2011 tour, they were accompanied by Barry Sparks playing bass.

 By December 2010, UFO had been working on a twentieth studio album, which was supposed to be released in June 2011.
 Titled Seven Deadly, was released on 27 February 2012, with Lars Lehmann on bass, to almost universally good reviews and a higher chart position than The Visitor also charting in Germany, Sweden, and the Billboard indie charts.

 In 2011, former band members Danny Peyronel, Laurence Archer, and Clive Edwards teamed up with bassist Rocky Newton (ex-McAuley Schenker Group) to form a band entitled X-UFO.
 In live performances, X-UFO played sets of vintage UFO songs, later renamed House Of X to perform their own material.
 Their eponymous album was released on 24 October 2014.

 In 2013, Paul Raymond revealed that a new UFO album was in the works, but there was "no detailed talk of that yet."
 The album, titled A Conspiracy of Stars, was released on 23 February 2015.

 On 10 September 2016, guitarist Vinnie Moore announced on Facebook that UFO were in the studio recording a covers album.
 The album, titled The Salentino Cuts, was released on 29 September 2017.